Yoast/developer/docs/customization/yoast-seo/wp-get-environment-type-in-yoast-seo.md

 ## How does Yoast SEO use `wp_get_environment_type()`?

-First, note that [the original WordPress function](https://github.com/WordPress/wordpress-develop/blob/b44dd453ed4463a7f29e7c890d228e7ca40986ef/src/wp-includes/load.php#L191) has been [slightly adapted](https://github.com/Yoast/wordpress-seo/blob/34c2db2a871181770eec752c2283f56f8b715bbd/inc/wpseo-functions.php#L254) in Yoast SEO to meet the Yoast PHP code standards.
-The way the function works remains the same.

 ### On non-production environments

-On sites that are not live - if ( wp_get_environment_type() !== 'production' ) - , several things are not necessary.
-Thus, in these cases, the plugin [does not fetch Ryte data](https://github.com/Yoast/wordpress-seo/blob/16d4e6a484db396c4ff2fa09d082e980634fd3eb/admin/ryte/class-ryte.php#L124), [does not execute the Ryte Site Health check](https://github.com/Yoast/wordpress-seo/blob/a0263542d3dea46df650aaf48c0bc8af84b0af1e/inc/health-check-ryte.php#L76), [disables data tracking](https://github.com/Yoast/wordpress-seo/blob/dd3dcfb4f773d548c14bf6440fad97b53687249a/admin/tracking/class-tracking.php#L224) and [disables search engine pinging about the XML sitemap](https://github.com/Yoast/wordpress-seo/blob/16d4e6a484db396c4ff2fa09d082e980634fd3eb/inc/sitemaps/class-sitemaps-admin.php#L65).
+On sites that are not live - `if ( wp_get_environment_type() !== 'production' )` - , several things are not necessary.
+Thus, in these cases, the plugin does not fetch Ryte data, does not execute the Ryte Site Health check, disables data tracking and disables search engine pinging about the XML sitemap.